gforcada/haproxy_log_analysis/README.rst

   Reports the amount of requests that downstream servers took more than 1 second to response.

+``average_response_time``
+  Reports the average time (in milliseconds) servers spend to answer requests.
+  .. note:: Aborted requests are not considered.

 ``server_load``
   Reports a breakdown of how many requests were processed by each downstream server.
 Note that currently it does not take into account the backend the